Kenny-Frias/APCSA-Calculus-Slope-Field-Generator-/README.md

 # README For MathScape #

-Created as a part of my final project for AP Computer Science Applications.
-Generates a slope field when given a differential equation.
+This Python script generates a slope field when given a differential equation.

 -Used Python and advanced mathematical algorithms to create MathScape, a slope field generator